JJPelk/-Relational-Algebra-Query-Processor/README.md

 ![image](https://github.com/JJPelk/Relational-Algebra-Query-Processor/assets/146587699/d3d24da6-eaf2-49a5-a2bb-a684d4c33dd5)

 This application provides a graphical user interface for performing relational algebra operations on user-defined relations.
-A dynamic table allows users to input tuple data hassle free and without syntax, resizing to any table size neccesarry.
+A dynamic table allows users to input tuple data hassle free and without syntax, resizing to any table size necessary.

 **Features:**
 - Add and remove rows and columns to define relations.